5 takeaways from the Glasgow climate change conference

 Rich countries like the United States have not fulfilled their past promise to provide by 2020 more than $100 billion a year in loans and grants to help poorer countries deal with the impacts of extreme weather events and develop fossil fuel-free economies.

-India led a block of developing nations that refused to increase the ambition of their emissions reduction targets unless more money was produced.
-That lack of funding for climate finance was a major reason that large developing nations such as India and Indonesia didn’t offer enough emissions cuts to set the world on a path to stay below 1.5°C.
+India a block of developing nations that refused to increase the ambition of their emissions reduction targets unless more money was produced.
+That lack of funding for climate finance was a major reason that large developing nations such as India and Indonesia didn’t offer big-enough emissions cuts to set the world on a path to stay below 1.5C.

-Developing nations and activists also remain concerned that climate finance is disproportionately tilted toward measures to help developing nations lower emissions — something that most benefits rich countries, since it lowers climate change — and not for preventing, or simply being reimbursed for damage from climate change impacts that are already happening or will be soon.
+Developing nations and activists also remain that climate finance is disproportionately tilted towards measures to help developing nations lower emissions — which is the thing that most helps rich countries too, by lowering climate change — and not for preventing, or simply being reimbursed for, the damage of climate change impacts that are already happening or will be soon.

 “It comes down to how much resilience you have in your system.
-In developed countries, we don’t feel like we have a lot, as we see our subways flooded and droughts on our farms, but we have so much more resilience built in through insurance schemes, through excess capital, through FEMA, that’s able to swoop in and offer emergency support to families,” USAID Administrator Samantha Power told “The Climate Crisis Podcast.”
+In developed countries, we don’t feel like we have a lot as we see our subways flooded and droughts on our farms, but we have so much more resilience built in through insurance schemes, through excess capital, through FEMA, that’s able to swoop in and offer emergency support to families,” USAID Administrator Samantha Power told “.”
 “Much of that infrastructure does not exist in developing nations.”

 Pledges are a start, but they aren’t action